UPPS 01.04.11 - Guidelines for Use of Texas State Logos and System Statement Graphic

 materials prepared for special, self-contained, grant-funded programs not directly related to university programs.
 Such programs are encouraged to use the logo and follow these guidelines whenever possible;

-materials prepared for the university’s private support organizations, as defined by Regents’ Rules, Chapter IX, including development foundations, alumni associations, parents’ associations, and athletic booster organizations;
+materials prepared for the university’s private support organizations, as defined by TSUS Rules and Regulations of the Board of Regents, Chapter IX;

 materials prepared for consortia in which Texas State participates;

 materials prepared for instructional use as part of an organized university class;